RedoyRKS/GoldCrops/README.md

     8. Buy Product
     9. Search Product
     10. Add MyCart
-    11. Product Reviews in comment and Rating
+    11. Product Reviews in comment and Rating.
-    12. Transaction Details in you confirm order 13.Log Out.
+    12. Transaction Details in information you confirm order 13.Log Out.

 Enjoy the project and any contributions will be appreciated.